Mapping the Course for Prompt-based Structured Prediction: Evaluation

-Table \ref{mf-learning-results} shows the results of our different fine-tuning strategies (Sec. \ref{sec:learning}).
-Results are averaged over 5 folds.
+Table \ref{mf-learning-results} shows the results of our different calibration and fine-tuning strategies (Section \ref{sec:learning}).
 We use the multiple choice confidence estimation strategy for all fine-tuned models.
-Despite slightly worse performance than the True/False method, it requires much fewer prompts per instance, allowing for larger batch sizes during training, which are required when fine-tuning using the global structured objective (Eq. \ref{structured-hinge-loss}).
-Similarly to the few-shot results, we find that adding inference helps performance regardless of the fine-tuning strategy.
-We notice that calibrating scores using logistic regression performs best when using the structured hinge loss objective (Global Calibration, Eq. \ref{structured-hinge-loss}) compared to individually training sub-tasks using the cross-entropy loss (Local Calibration).
+Despite slightly worse performance than the True/False method, it requires much fewer prompts per instance, allowing for larger batch sizes during training, which are required when fine-tuning using the global structured objective (Equation \ref{structured-hinge-loss}).
+Similarly to the few-shot results, we find that adding inference helps performance regardless of the learning strategy.
+We notice that calibrating scores using logistic regression performs best when using Global Calibration.
 This finding holds true regardless of whether we use a pre-trained or fine-tuned LLM.
-However, the advantage of the structured hinge loss is much clearer in the pre-trained case.
-Unsurprisingly, supervised fine-tuning of the LLM leads to large performance gains over the few-shot version of the model.
-The best performing model uses the structured fine-tuning method on top of the local fine-tuned model (Structured Fine Tuning), which outperforms the previous state-of-the-art in this task \citep{roy-etal-2021-identifying}, which uses a classical deep structured prediction approach.
+However, the advantage of global calibration is much clearer in the pre-trained case.
+Unsurprisingly, local fine-tuning of the LLM leads to large performance gains over the few-shot version of the model.

+The best performing model uses the global fine-tuning method on top of the locally fine-tuned model, outperforming the previous state-of-the-art in this task \citep{roy-etal-2021-identifying}, which uses a classical deep structured prediction approach.
+We also compare our systems to different LLMs of varying size that attempt to predict the entire structure all at once with verbalized versions of our constraints in the prompt (Few Shot All In One).
+We find that the all-in-one prediction is an effective method that, at least in the case of Llama-70B and GPT-5, outperforms our baseline 8B models that use structured inference to enforce constraints.
+However, these all-in-one methods are outperformed by global calibration methods and are significantly outperformed by global fine tuning.